AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

 Generic Package Parameters
 ----------------------------

-* A generic unit can depend on the instance of another generic unit
+* A generic unit can be using a generic package parameter

-* Parameters of the instantiation can be constrained partially or completely
+    - Package parameter can be **constrained**
+    - Partially or completely

 .. code:: Ada